The Outcasts of Poker Flat (1952 film): Plot

 Ryker, a murderous western outlaw, leaves death and destruction behind after a robbery in Poker Flat and leaves the loot with his wife, Cal, before riding off.
 A while later, the shaken town decides to banish all undesirables.
-They include gambler John Oakhurst, saloonkeeper and madam The Duchess and the town drunk, Jake, as well as Cal, who had been spotted with Ryker, even though no one knows they are husband and wife.
+They include gambler John Oakhurst, saloonkeeper and madam The Duchess, and the town drunk, Jake, as well as Cal, who had been spotted with Ryker, even though no one knows they are husband and wife.

 The others follow Oakhurst, not knowing what else to do.
-They come across young Tom Dakin and pregnant sweetheart Piney, who were headed for Poker Flat to be wed.
-In a snowstorm, John leads them to a remote cabin.
-They have no horses, so Tom takes off for Poker Flat on foot to get help, given $500 of the stolen money by Cal in case he needs to pay someone to form a rescue party.
+On a mountain trail they come across young Tom Dakin and his pregnant sweetheart Piney, who are headed for Poker Flat to be wed.
+In a snowstorm, Oakhurst leads them to a remote cabin.
+Their horses stampede, so Tom takes off for Poker Flat on foot to get help, given $500 of the stolen money by Cal in case he needs to pay someone to form a rescue party.

 Ryker turns up, also on foot.
 He is shocked to find Cal, becomes suspicious and beats her, as well as bullying the others and eating all of their remaining food.
 He shoots Jake just for taking a bottle of whiskey.
 Cal develops a bond with Oakhurst and eventually reveals her situation to him.
 A fight begins after Ryker shoots and kills The Duchess in cold blood, and Oakhurst is able to strangle him to death.
-Some head back toward town, when the rescue party arrives, while Oakhurst and Cal go the other way.
+Tom arrives with the rescue party, and while he and Piney head back toward Poker Flat, Oakhurst and Cal go the other way together.